shakthi-stack/CNProject3/README.txt

 # Project 3 - Internet Chatting

-#Step 1: java Chat.java to run chat program
+#Step 1: javac Chat.java to compile chat program
+# java Chat to run the program
 # run this command twice to have the program run twice, simulating the two users Alice and Bob

 #Step 2: input Alice (program1) port number into bobs (program2) chat, and input bobs (program2) port #number into Alices (program1) chat, to establish connection between two programs